+We want to end up this section showing a couple of pictorial examples that helps to visualise the direction forgetting map $f$ and the projection on to homology classes $f^*$:

-by $(i)$ projecting onto internal trivalent trees with only one edge connecting to the external vertex $\extv{n}$, $(ii)$ forgetting the directions of arrows, $(iii)$ interpreting the tree as a Lie tree in $t_{jn}$: the vertex $\extv{n}$ is considered to be a root, a leave connected to the vertex $\extv{j}$ corresponds to a copy of a $t_{jn}$ and each inner vertex corresponds to a commutator.
-For example:
+The main strategy looks as follows: $(i)$ project onto internal trivalent trees with only one edge connecting to the external vertex $\extv{n}$, $(ii)$ forget the directions of arrows, $(iii)$ interpret the tree as a Lie tree in $t_{jn}$: the vertex $\extv{n}$ is considered to be a root, a leaf connected to the vertex $\extv{j}$ corresponds to a copy of a $t_{jn}$ and each inner vertex corresponds to a commutator.